 And remember Domain Names do not give you any trade mark rights, and the fact that you manage to get a Domain Name registered does not mean that you will not risk infringing another company’s Trade Mark rights – they are separate systems and Domain Names are not formal IP rights.

 And also, just like the IP points above, do make sure that all registrations are in the name of the company.
 It is far too common to see Domain Names registered in the name of an employee or contractor, or in the name of a hosting agency.
-These need to be transferred into the name of the accompany as soon as possible.
+These need to be transferred into the name of the company as soon as possible.

-1. And what about Patents…?
+- And what about Patents…?

 Patents are a very strong layer of IP protection, but are actually quite rare in software and online businesses.
-To get a patent there really needs to be a significant inventive step to create something that has simply not be done before from a technological point of view.
-Most software and platform business may have novel ideas and business solutions in them, but normally do not have an actual inventive step involved.
+To get a patent there really needs to be a significant inventive step to create something that has simply not been done before from a technological point of view.
+Most software and platform businesses may have novel ideas and business solutions in them, but normally do not have an actual inventive step involved.
 That us not to say it is impossible, and software patents can be granted, but they are difficult and expensive, so do have realistic expectations about whether it is possible or a good strategy.

 Back to all posts